 If you’re working with computers, you may want to make sure the multimeter can measure in ohms and that you are able to select a larger range of voltages.

-If you get stuck, a very trustworthy way to see which device is best for you is to determine what you’ll use it for and then find the closest devices that match it and read as many of the reviews online about it before you buy it.
+If you get stuck, a very trustworthy way to see which multimeter is best for you is to determine what you’ll use it for and then find the closest devices that match it and read as many of the reviews online about it before you buy it.

 Difference between digital multimeter and analog multimeter